-The prioritisation of 'conserving' over 'public enjoyment' is known as the 'Sandford Principle', after Lord Sandford, who chaired the National Parks Policy Review Committee between 1974 and 1974.
+The prioritisation of 'conserving' over 'public enjoyment' is known as the 'Sandford Principle', after Lord Sandford, who chaired the National Parks Policy Review Committee between 1971 and 1974.
+This principle is embedded in the Countryside and Rights of Way Act 2000, in relation to Conservation Boards.